ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The [SESSION-ID] MAY be included for the dialog.

+TODO: should this be an object e.g.

+    { local: String, remote: Str }

 * session_id: "String" (optional)

-  The session_id value is the string as defined in section 4.1 of [SESSION-ID].
+  The session_id value is the string as defined in section 5 of [SESSION-ID].
+  The string SHOULD be the content of the whole Session-ID header value.

+TODO: need text for mapping [H-460-27] to the above String or object.

 ### party_history Objects Array {#party_history-objects-array}